 Policy 3520

-The student and his/her parents will be notified regarding the nature of the violation or damage, how restitution may be made, and how an appeal may be instituted.
-When the damages or fines do not exceed $100, the student or his/her parents will have the right to an informal conference with the principal.
+The student or his/her parents or guardians will be notified regarding the nature of the charge for damages or fines, whether the diploma may be withheld, how restitution may be made, and how an appeal may be instituted.
+When the damages or fines do not exceed $100, the student or his/her parents or guardians will have the right to an informal conference with the principal.
 As is the case for appealing a short-term suspension, the principal’s decision may be appealed to the superintendent or designee and to the board of directors.
 When damages are in excess of $100, the appeal process for long-term suspension will apply.

 Cross References: